Skip to Content

 Are horse blinders cruel?

 When used correctly, horse blinders are not cruel.
-However, if they’re left on for too long during hot days, you could put your equine friend at serious risk of overheating.
+However, if they’re left on for too long during hot days, you could risk overheating your equine friend.

 Are blinders good for horses?